davidwightman/JavaScript-Algorithms-and-Data-Structures-Masterclass/README.md

 - remember that string are immutable so you will need to use methods like slice, substr, or substring to make copies of string
 - to make copies of objects use Object.assign or the spread operator

+## Searching Algorithms

+### Linear Searching
+-  given an array, the simplest way to search for a value is to look at every element in the array and check if it's the value we want
+- Array methods that use linear search: indexOf, includes, find, findIndex
+- Big O of Linear Search is O(n)

+### Binary Search
+- Binary search is a much faster form of search
+- Rather than eliminating one element at a time, you can eliminate half of the remaining elements at a time
+- Binary Search only works on sorted arrays
+- Divide and Conquer

 // Started flashcards